koustavx08/web3-todo-dapp/README.md

 For issues and questions:
 - Check the contract deployment steps
-- Ensure you're on Ethereum Sepolia testnet
+- Ensure you're on Avalanche Fuji testnet
-- Verify you have testnet ETH tokens
+- Verify you have testnet AVAX tokens
 - Check browser console for detailed error messages